 There is a wide range of after-school activities and enrichment clubs all year round including cross country, Military Kids Club, singing club, tag-rugby and football.
 We have recently had a very exciting Bike Track installed within the school grounds and children can bring in their bicycles for lunchtime bike track sessions or the popular Bike Track Club after school.

 We run an early morning drop-off club called Early Birds and an after-school wrap-around care club called Dragon's, all staffed by St Michael's own staff.

-We have an active School Council who often assist in decision making, interviewing new staff, preparing questions for the School Monitoring Council and they also enthusiastically debate in the local Guildhall each year!
+We have an active School Council who often assist in decision making, interviewing new staff, preparing questions for the School Governors and they also enthusiastically debate in the local Guildhall each year!

 We hope that you enjoy your visit to our website and that you find the information you are looking for.
 Please feel free to contact the school directly with any additional queries you may have.